 From spreadsheet to map: how to create your first postcode point map

 So you have a spreadsheet full of postcodes that you’d like to turn into a visual data map.
-We’ve spent more than 25 years mapping data and creating mapping tools, so we like to think we know a little about postcode maps.
+We’ve spent 30 years mapping data and creating mapping tools, so we like to think we know a little about postcode maps.

 The challenge of “simply” plotting postcodes on a map